octobercms/docs/2.x/backend/reorder.md

 }
 ```

-The inside your relation configuration, you should enable the `showReorder` option and disable the `showTree` option.
+Then inside your relation configuration, you should enable the `showReorder` option and disable the `showTree` option.

 ```yaml
 roles: